-Come Thursday there is still no power and with the Brisbane river still set to peak we try to keep the radio going as much as possible.
+By Thursday there was still no power and with the Brisbane river still set to peak we tried to keep the radio going as much as possible.
 The water had again risen from the day before but not as dramatically.
-Over the previous two days we had heard various different peak heights so we have no idea how high the water is going to get so we just have to wait.
+Over the previous two days we had heard various different peak heights so we have no idea how high the water is going to get we just had to wait.

-During the day I watch SES crews evacuate the next street over and flatmates see them swimming in the waters I assume checking on properties or something.
-The helicopter traffic overhead is pretty crazy and makes the day pretty loud.
+During the day I watched State Emergency Services crews evacuate the next street over and flatmates spotted them swimming in the waters I assume checking on properties.
+The helicopter traffic overhead continued to be pretty crazy and makes the day pretty loud.

-While the waters had peaked the ordeal was certainly not over and we still had to wait for it to recede before we can see the damage.
+While the waters had peaked the ordeal was certainly not over and we still had to wait for it to recede before we could assess the damage.
 Being so cut off we have no idea what the rest of Brisbane looked like.
 No idea how many streets had been washed away, how many homes had been affected or families displaced.
 From the radio reports we knew that someone died in a neighbouring suburb bringing the confirmed death toll of the Queensland floods to 16 but we all knew that was not to be a final figure.